reagento/adaptix/docs/changelog/fragments/+hints-fix.bugfix.rst

-Fix error hint generation for model conversion
+Fix error at hint generation for model conversion